jinghuazhao/PW-pipeline/README.md

 Data-Driven Expression Prioritized Integration for Complex Traits | DEPICT | Pers, et al.(2015)

 The full functionality of the pipeline requires availability of individual software for pathway analysis, which should fulfil their requirements, e.g., [Matlab](https://www.mathworks.com/products/matlab.html) for MAGENTA, PLINK.
+For PASCAL, minor changes need to be made with Pascal in that instead of the relative path jars/pascalDeployed.jar an absolute prefix should be added.
 It is useful to install [XpdfReader](https://www.xpdfreader.com/) or [ImageMagick](https://www.imagemagick.org/) to produce Excel workbook.
 By default [Sun grid engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) is used but this can be any other mechanism such as [GNU parallel](https://www.gnu.org/software/parallel/) [note with its --env to pass environment variables].
 As usual,